4 Different Ways To Play Minor Jazz Piano Chords

 - The minor (maj.
 7th) chord is built with a major 7th, a 9th, a minor 3rd, and a 5th.

-If you’re looking to learn some chords for jazz tunes then check out this lesson on Here’s That Rainy Day chords, Satin Doll chords lesson, and this Misty chords lesson.
+If you want to learn a few bars of some tunes check out these Here’s That Rainy Day chords, Satin Doll chords lesson, and this Misty chords lesson.

 Final Tip